 The approved IPP Plan emphasizes the role of the family in identifying individuals and resources to support them in the change process.
-While the exact composition of the meeting may differ depending on the goals of the specific IPP and the needs of the child, the IPP Plan specifies that meetings should always include the child and the PPW.
-Other important people to be included based on the purpose of the meeting or element under review can include the CBHC; the child's MCO care coordinator or other care coordinator representative; the RTC Agency or group home case manager (if the child or youth is placed in a RTC or group home); the child or youth's GAL or Youth Attorney; and a representative from the child or youth's Nation, Pueblo, or Tribe.
-Information in documents related to IPP meetings show that staff have been given conflicting guidance regarding who should attend IPP meetings.
-106
+While the exact composition of the meeting may differ depending on the goals of the specific IPP and the needs of the child, the IPP Plan specifies that meetings should always include the child and the PPW.105 Other important people to be included based on the purpose of the meeting or element under review can include the CBHC; the child's MCO care coordinator or other care coordinator representative; the RTC Agency or group home case manager (if the child or youth is placed in a RTC or group home); the child or youth's GAL or Youth Attorney; and a representative from the child or youth's Nation, Pueblo, or Tribe.
+Information in documents related to IPP meetings.106